Перейти к основному содержимому

 Insofar as we are speaking about decisions of the highest agency of church governance, it is also possible that these reflect state political interests and trends to a certain degree.
 As is well known, preserving the people and their way of life is one of the declared internal political priorities of the Russian government, so the synod is reflecting this in its decisions.

 — The concept of “a layperson’s ministry”, or the “ministry of laypeople” isn’t written into the Constitution of the Russian Orthodox Church.
 The designations of a lay parishioner’s responsibilities are expressed rather unclearly, and the main point, insofar as I can remember, has to do with having a living connection between the parish to which the faithful Christian belongs.
-(This is chapter XVII,3 of the Constitution, according to which the parishioner should “have a living tie with the parish”, “participate in church worship, regularly confessing and receiving communion, observe the canons and regulations of the church, perform works in faith, and strive for religious and moral perfection”. — ‘Stol’”).
+(This is chapter XVII, 3 of the Constitution, according to which the parishioner should “have a living tie with the parish”, provide “financial support to the parish and pricht”, “participate in church worship, regularly confessing and receiving communion, observe the canons and regulations of the church, perform works in faith, and strive for religious and moral perfection”. — ‘Stol’”).

 In terms of modern theologians and church activists, Fr Georgy Kochetkov has developed these themes to the largest degree — both in terms of ecclesiology and in terms of practice.
 This is a strong current in the Russian church over the last two hundred years, and it seems that a leading personality who knows his Orthodox theology and church history is behind this new and direct expression of the question regarding the “ministry of laypeople”.
 Clearly our church leadership also feels the gap that obtains from lack of lay participation in church life and inadequate responsibility for the church amongst its lay members.